yet-another-static-site-generator/yass/README.md

 * Fast

-* Freshly created, unpolished, have a lots of bugs :D
+* Freshly created, unpolished, have a few bugs :D

 ## Build from sources